You all know what QR Codes are—advanced barcodes that are easily scannable using a smartphone.

 Besides, you can also use Static QR Codes on a gift card, in games and entertainment (Scavenger Hunt), and a number of other areas.

 c.
 Present additional work

-Similarly, you can also use static QR Codes to showcase your unique work such as mobile apps, project documents, designs, or articles
+Similarly, you can also use static QR Codes to manage projects or to showcase your unique work such as mobile apps, project documents, designs, or articles

 But make sure you add a suitable caption with the QR Code image.
 It will help explain to the audience what the QR Code links to.